aimacode/aima-gsoc/README.md

 - Translate the current exercises (in LaTeX) into markdown.
 - Create some new, high-quality exercises.
 - Host all those exercises on github, both in raw file form, and hopefully as pretty [github pages](https://pages.github.com/).
-- Create an encouraging community for volunteers to write new exercises and correct/augment old ones.
+- Create an encouraging community for volunteers to write new exercises and solutions and correct/augment old ones.
 - Design a system where students can vote/rank exercises.
 - Figure out a way to have the answers for some exercises hidden (so that professors can assign them as homework) and have the answers for others (and discussion forums) available for the community.